 Risk and Uncertainties - The Plan utilizes various investment instruments, including mutual funds, common stock, a common collective trust, self-directed brokerage accounts, and interest-bearing cash funds.
-Investment securities, in general, are exposed to various risks, such as interest rate, credit and overall market volatility.
+Investment securities, in general, are exposed to various risks, such as interest rate risk, credit risk, and overall market volatility.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the financial statements.

-Included in investments at December 31, 2019 and 2018 are shares of the Company's common stock with a fair value of \$25,093,786 and \$38,884,153, respectively, held by the plan within participant accounts.
-This investment represents 19.8% and 31.8% of total investments at December 31, 2019 and 2018, respectively.
-Additionally, at December 31, 2019 and 2018 there were shares of the Company's common stock with a fair value of \$1,047,587 and \$1,046,438, respectively, held by the Plan within self-directed brokerage accounts.
-This investment represents 0.8% and 0.9% of total investments at December 31, 2019 and 2018, respectively.
+Included in investments at December 31, 2020 and 2019 are shares of the Company's common stock with a fair value of \$36,731,271 and \$25,093,786, respectively, held by the Plan within participant accounts.
+This investment represents 23.9% and 19.8% of total investments at December 31, 2020 and 2019, respectively.
+At December 31, 2020, there were no shares of the Company's common stock held by the Plan within self-directed brokerage accounts.
+At December 31, 2019, there were shares of the Company's common stock with a fair value of \$1,047,587 held by the Plan within self-directed brokerage accounts.
+This investment represents 0.8% of total investments at December 31, 2019.
 A significant decline in the market value of the Company's stock would significantly affect the net assets available for benefits.

 Payment of Benefits - Benefit payments to participants are recorded upon distribution.
-There were no amounts allocated to accounts of former participants who elected to withdraw from the Plan but had not been paid at December 31, 2019 and 2018.
+There were no amounts allocated to accounts of former participants who elected to withdraw from the Plan but had not been paid at December 31, 2020 and 2019.

 Excess Contributions Payable - The Plan is required to return contributions received during the Plan year in excess of IRC limits.
-As of December 31, 2019 and 2018, total excess contributions payable was approximately \$152,489 and \$146,358.
+As of December 31, 2020 and 2019, total excess contributions payable was approximately \$161,561 and \$152,489.